wSapsaN/tconsole/README.md

 # tconsole
-Text editor for linux console
+Simple text editor for Linux console.
+For learning.